tasmota/docs/docs/Scripting-Language.md

   `WSO_FORCEPLAIN` = 4 send line in plain (no table elements)

  **Google Charts:**
+  google chart support requires arrays and to make sense also permanent arrays.
+Therefore on 4M Flash Systems the use of `USE_UFILESYS` is recommended while on 1 M Flash Systems the special EEPROM mode should be used (see above). other options may also be needed like `LARGE_ARRAYS`

   draws a google chart with up to 4 data sets per chart
   `gc( T array1 ... array4 "name" "label1" ... "label4" "entrylabels" "header" {"maxy1"} {"maxy2"})`
   `T` = type